A generic diffusion-based approach for 3D human pose prediction in the wild: Related Work

-Deterministic models provide relatively accurate predictions; however, they lack diverse and multi-modal predictions compared to stochastic models~\cite{yuan2020dlow, aliakbarian2020stochastic, aliakbarian2021contextually, salzmann2022motron, ma2022multiobjective, mao2021generating}.
-In this category, Variational AutoEncoders (VAEs) have been widely used considering their strengths in learning representations~\cite{parsaeifard2021decoupled,yuan2020dlow, aliakbarian2020stochastic, aliakbarian2021contextually}.
-With the emergence of denoising diffusion probabilistic models (DDPM)~\cite{ho2020ddpm} as a generative model capable of modeling the data distribution and their success in image synthesis~\cite{dhariwal2021diffbeatgan}, image repainting~\cite{lugmayr2022repaint} and text to image~\cite{saharia2022imagen, rombach2022ldm}, recently people used it for time-series imputation~\cite{tashiro2021csdi}, i.e., repairing the missing elements.
-However, they have not studied the human motion prediction problem.
-To the best of our knowledge, we are the first to propose a stochastic diffusion model for human pose prediction which outperforms both stochastic and diffusion prediction models.
+Deterministic models~\cite{mao2020history,ma2022progressively} offer satisfactory prediction accuracy, yet they lack the ability to generate diverse and multi-modal outputs compared to stochastic models~\cite{yuan2020dlow, aliakbarian2020stochastic, aliakbarian2021contextually, salzmann2022motron, ma2022multiobjective, mao2021generating,xu22stars}.
+In this category, Variational AutoEncoders (VAEs) have been widely adopted due to their strength in representation learning~\cite{parsaeifard2021decoupled,yuan2020dlow, aliakbarian2020stochastic, aliakbarian2021contextually}.
+Generative models, particularly diffusion models, have been recently utilized to model data distributions with remarkable results in image synthesis~\cite{dhariwal2021diffbeatgan,saadatnejad2021semdisc}, image repainting~\cite{lugmayr2022repaint} and text-to-image generation~\cite{saharia2022imagen, rombach2022ldm}.
+Recently, they have been used for time-series imputation~\cite{tashiro2021csdi}, i.e., filling in missing elements.
+However, it was not explored for human motion.
+To the best of our knowledge, we are the first to propose a diffusion model for human pose prediction, which outperforms both stochastic and deterministic models.

-Previous models perform poorly in incomplete observation.
-Recently, a multi-task learning approach was proposed that can work in imperfect observation settings and implicitly ignores noise in data~\cite{cui2021incomplete}.
-However, we explicitly denoise the input leading to a generalizable solution.
-We could also better capture the spatio-temporal relationship, and the results will be compared.
-Moreover, we provide a generic framework that can improve any state-of-the-art model in a black-box manner.
+Previous models perform poorly with partial noisy observations.
+A multi-task learning approach has been recently suggested in~\cite{cui2021incomplete} to address this issue, by implicitly disregarding noise in the data.
+We provide detailed comparisons with~\cite{cui2021incomplete}, and show that explicitly denoising the input leads to a generalizable solution, and that our temporally-cascaded diffusion blocks better capture the spatio-temporal relationships in the poses.
+Furthermore, we present a generic framework that can be used to improve any existing state-of-the-art model in a black-box manner.